product

-MailSlurp Email Sandbox is a controlled environment for testing email flows before production delivery.
+MailSlurp Email Sandbox is a controlled environment for testing email flows before production delivery, without letting staging or QA traffic reach real customers.

 When teams adopt an email sandbox